prometheus-net/prometheus-net/README.md

 > netsh http add urlacl url=http://+:1234/metrics user=DOMAIN\user

-# On-demand collection
+# Just-in-time updates

 In some scenarios you may want to only collect data when it is requested by Prometheus.
-To easily implement this scenario prometheus-net provides you the ability to perform on-demand collection by implementing the [IOnDemandCollector interface](Prometheus.NetStandard/Advanced/IOnDemandCollector.cs).
+To easily implement this scenario prometheus-net enables you to register a callback before every collection occurs.
+Register your callback using `Metrics.DefaultRegistry.AddBeforeCollectCallback()`.

-Objects that implement this interface are informed before every collection, allowing you to perform any data updates that are relevant.
-To register on-demand collectors, use `DefaultCollectorRegistry.Instance.RegisterOnDemandCollectors()`.

-For an example implementation, see [OnDemandCollection.cs](Tester.NetFramework/OnDemandCollection.cs).

-For even more fine-grained control over exported data you should implement a custom collector (see below).

-# Implementing custom collectors

-The built-in collectors created via the `Metrics` class helper methods provide a simple way to export basic metric types to Prometheus.
-To implement more advanced metric collection scenarios you can implement the `ICollector` interface yourself.

-For an example, see [ExternalDataCollector.cs](Tester.NetFramework/ExternalDataCollector.cs).
+Note that all callbacks will be called synchronously before each collection.
+They should not take more than a few milliseconds in order to ensure that the scrape does not time out.
+Do not read data from remote systems in these callbacks.

 # Related projects